 In 2010, four members of the Cannes branch of the "Association des Paralysés de France" (Dominique, Mireille, Claude and Michelle) embarked on the adventure without thinking that the first ENTR'2 MARCHES festival would be so successful .
 Since 2012, Stéphane Bullot, specialized educator, has joined the organizing team to bring many advances, both in terms of disability and his in-depth knowledge in the field of cinema.

 For its first edition the Festival had received only 29 short films.
-Today it receives 400 of which 39 are selected to participate in the Festival.
+Today it receives 700 from 91 countries of which 39 are selected to participate in the Festival.
+Thank you so much for your confidence with the Festival International Entr'2 Marches in Cannes.